Functional and Developmental Disorders of Vision (10289.1)

 - participate in all Practical/Laboratory sessions.

-- actively participate and deliver as part of the group presentation.
+- actively participate and deliver as part of the group presentations.

-- achieve a combined mark in both quiz assessments of 50% or greater.
+- achieve a mark of 50% or greater in the final theory examination: HURDLE.

 - achieve a final mark of 50% or greater